economicdonut/simple_calculator/README.md

 # simple_calculators
-Mirf Omar - Submission for GovTech TA
+GCC SFTP Internship Tech Test Submission - Mirf Omar

 Both API and webpage has been deployed to cloud